Unravelling the non-classicality role in Gaussian heat engines: Thermodynamic setting

-We address the problem by assuming a weak coupling regime between the single-mode and the heat baths, where the dynamics are modelled adopting a time-independent Lindblad master equation $\dot{\vr} = \mathcal{L}(\vr)$.
-The single-mode, initially isolated and described by a Hamiltonian $\hat{H}_s = \hbar \omega_0 \ad \a$, is weakly coupled to a bosonic reservoir, $\hat{H}_B = \sum_j \hbar \omega_j \bb_j \bbd_j$, via a coupling constant $k_j$ in the rotating-wave approximation according to the interaction Hamiltonian $\mathcal{\V} = \sum_j \hbar(k_j^* \a \hat{b}^{\dagger}_j+k_j \ad \hat{b}_j)$.
-The cold reservoir is prepared in a thermal state, and the hot reservoir is prepared in a squeezed thermal state, i.e., a thermal state at temperature $T_2$ to which the squeezing operator has been applied in each oscillator composing the bath.
-Under the Born-Markov approximation, the master equation for the single-mode when interacting with the squeezed thermal bath is given by \cite{scully1997quantum, breuer2002theory} \begin{widetext}
+We address the problem by assuming a weak coupling regime between the single-mode and heat baths, where the dynamics is modelled adopting a time-independent Lindblad master equation $\dot{\rho} = \mathcal{L}(\rho)$.
+The single-mode, initially isolated and described by a Hamiltonian $H = \hbar \omega_0 a^{\dagger} a$, is weakly coupled to a bosonic reservoir, $H_B = \sum_j \hbar \omega_j b^{\dagger}_j b_j$, via a coupling constant $k_j$ in the rotating wave approximation according to the interaction Hamiltonian $\mathcal{V} = \sum_j \hbar(k_j^* a b^{\dagger}_j+k_j a^{\dagger} b_j)$.
+The cold reservoir is prepared in a thermal state, and the hot reservoir is prepared in a squeezed thermal state, i.e., a thermal state at temperature $T_2$ to which the squeezing operator has been applied to each oscillator composing the bath.
+Under the Born-Markov approximation, the master equation for the single mode when interacting with the squeezed thermal bath is given by~\cite{scully1997quantum, breuer2002theory}: